 During the lease term in Stephens City

-During lease, the rental property belongs to the tenant we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental home in Stephens City, the renter must allow us to come into the rental home.
-Some solid reasons to access rental home are to:
+During lease, the rental home belongs to the renter we respect the renter 's privacy.
+As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental home in Stephens City, the renter must allow us to go into the rental property.
+Some justifiable reasons to come into rental property are to:

 - Show the rental to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to coming into the rental home.
-However, Nesbitt Realty can and will come into the rental without tenant consent in emergency situations.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to coming into the rental.
+However, Nesbitt Realty can and will come into the rental without renter consent in emergency situations.
 We will never abuse the right of entrance or use it to harass tenants in Stephens City.
-Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will only go into at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a free source for landlords in Stephens City
+a useful archive for rental investors in Stephens City

-- Before you put a renter in your property in Stephens City
+- Before you rent out your property in Stephens City

 - Collections and evictions